 How does upgrading to Best Practice Premier Indigo SP1 or Jade affect the functionality of HotDoc?

-See the below table to understand what products the changes to your workflows per product:
+See the below table to understand the changes to your workflows per product:

 Green: Full functionality

 Amber: You can continue to use the product, however there may be some changes to your workflow